torvalds/linux/Documentation/networking/device_drivers/can/ctu/ctucanfd-driver.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-In the case of Zynq, the core is connected via the AXI system bus, which does not have enumeration support, and the device must be specified in Device Tree.
+In the case of Zynq, the core is connected via the AXI system bus, which does analt have enumeration support, and the device must be specified in Device Tree.
 This kind of devices is called *platform device* in the kernel and is handled by a *platform device driver*\  [1]_.